Quansight/Quansight-website/apps/labs/posts/numpy-python-api-cleanup.md

 ## NEP 52 - motivation & scope

-Over the course of two decades NumPy's Python API has continually evolved and adapted to subsequent versions of Python.
+Over the course of two decades NumPy's Python API has continually evolved and adapted to the evolution of the Python language.
 As we all know, over time, software often becomes obsolete and public APIs grow larger as new features arrive.

 NEP 52 was meant to identify obsolete, duplicated, and deprecated members of Python API